 Will I Fall In Love Again After A Bad Heartbreak?
 How Can I Move On?

-Breaking up with someone you had strong feelings for can be difficult.
+Breaking up with someone you have strong feelings for can be difficult.
 It may leave you feeling hurt, lonely, and unsure of how to move on.
 It can be normal to have a hard time addressing lingering feelings or wonder about the next steps in life.
 You may experience grief after a relationship ends, potentially moving through the stages of denial, anger, bargaining, depression, and acceptance.
 It can be helpful to avoid jumping into a new relationship and utilize your support system during this time.
 You might also limit reminders of the relationship, set boundaries with your ex, and practice self-care.
 If you feel like you’d benefit from additional support, consider working with a therapist through an online therapy platform.

 Processing grief after a breakup